ezzobir/.dotfiles/README.md

 - here i3 wm running spacemacs
 ![screenshot for i3  wm running spacemacs](./screenshots/spacemacs.png "i3 running spacemacs")

 ## Other programms I use
----
-Note: All programs mentioned in this repository are free and open source
----

 - Terminal emulator
     - [alacritty](https://alacritty.org/)